 Prevention is your best line of defense.
 Frequently inspect the exterior of your home to locate and close any potential access points which spiders can use to enter your home:

-• Ensure door sweeps are installed on all exterior entrances
+• Install door sweeps on all exterior entrances to eliminate gaps spiders can slip through.

 • Eliminating clutter from your yard, crawlspace, home, garage, and shed